reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 We have overridden the life cycle methods of `FutureCallback`.
-We have also mentioned the response type `SimpleHttpResponse` it will receive when the HTTP request call is completed.
+We have also mentioned the response type `SimpleHttpResponse` it will receive when the HTTP request call completes.
 When the call fails, we opt to raise an exception in `failed`.

 Now let's see how to use this custom callback: